yunfeim/covid-viz/data/README.md

-This directory stores dataset files that the server-side code caches.
+This directory stores dataset files, which the proxy server caches from the origin, as well as auxiliary files used by the proxy server.